bealecs/pipswithpaul/README.md

-# pipswithpaul
+# Pips With Paul

-A website I am working on for a friend that is going to host mentorship lessons for the Forex Trading Market
+Create your account, sign in, and start your subscription to begin your learning journey with Paul.
+Paul is a friend of mine that hosts mentorship lessons on trading in the forex market.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+I also incorporated [Stripe](https://stripe.com/) to incorporate the subscription management as well as [Firebase](https://firebase.google.com/) for user authentication and data storage

+Check out the rest of the repo, and follow the instructions below to get it started locally on your machine

 ## Getting Started